 Totals to ensure accurate summation of savings

-In CY2020, we will supplement the above approach by conducting project documentation desk reviews to verify participation, installed measure quantities, and associated savings.

-To conduct a billing analysis in CY2021, Navigant will use a quasi-experimental design to confirm TRM savings estimates for groups of measures.
+To conduct a billing analysis (electric) in CY2021, Navigant will use a quasi-experimental design to confirm TRM savings estimates for groups of measures.
 We will not be evaluating the program via a randomized controlled trial because randomly assigned treatment and control groups are not part of the program’s design.

 (ComEd) Calculation of CPAS and Annual Savings

 As required by the Future Energy Jobs Act (FEJA), we will calculate measure-specific and total CPAS in addition to gross and net savings for the program.
-We will also include electric savings converted from gas savings and estimate the weighted average measure life at the portfolio level.Surveys
+We will also include electric savings converted from gas savings and estimate the weighted average measure life at the portfolio level.

-Navigant will continue CY2019 survey efforts for the IHWAP component, aiming to survey CY2019 participants in early CY2020.
-Surveys will focus on customer awareness, perspectives, and satisfaction.
-This survey research will be conducted upon receipt of CY2019 participant data.
-These results will be reported in CY2020.

 Verified Net Impact Evaluation